hexpm/hexpm/lib/hexpm_web/templates/policy/coc.html.md

 ### Friendly Harassment-Free Space

-We are committed to providing a friendly, safe and welcoming environment for all.
+We are committed to providing a friendly, safe, and welcoming environment for all.
 We ask that you please respect that people have differences of opinion regarding technical choices, and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a single right answer.
 A difference of technology preferences is not a license to be rude.

 Any spamming, trolling, flaming, baiting, or other attention-stealing behaviour is not welcome, and will not be tolerated.